Owner Systems6 min readReviewed June 15, 2026By Sabillon Advisory

 Examples for service businesses

-• A landscaper should flag equipment purchases, fuel cards, and customer deposits.
+• A landscaper should flag equipment purchases, fuel card statements, and large material receipts each month.

 Supporting documents matter